GSK Sweet Nightmare runs a four-day window at KBDfans with an eight-variant matrix

 - News

-GMK CYL Prussian Alert opens at KBDfans on May 15
+GMK CYL Prussian Alert is live at KBDfans through June 12

-GMK CYL Prussian Alert lands at KBDfans on 2026-05-15 with a Bauhaus-leaning red-on-cream palette.
-The IC has been the loudest GMK CYL thread on GeekHack heading into the buy.
+GMK CYL Prussian Alert opened at KBDfans on 2026-05-15 with a Bauhaus-leaning red-on-cream palette.
+The buy runs through 2026-06-12 — the IC was the loudest GMK CYL thread on GeekHack before the open, and the order window is now live.

 thock7 min read - News